awsdocs/aws-sdk-for-javascript-v3/doc_source/using-lambda-function-prep.md

 1. Compress `slotpull.js` into a \.zip archive file for creating the Lambda function\.

 1. Upload `slotpull.js.zip` to the Amazon S3 bucket you created for this app\.
-You can use the following CLI command, where *BUCKET* is the name of your Amazon S3 bucket:
+You can use the following CLI command, where *BUCKET* is the name of your Amazon S3 bucket\.

    ```
    aws s3 cp slotpull.js.zip s3://BUCKET